NACoDigTeam/naco-tables/naco-playbook.md

 ## Counties for Economic Mobility
 **Section:** County Practices (Economic Development) **Audience:** Open to all NACo member counties.
-Leadership Advisory Council membership is by NACo invitation and limited to alumni of the 2019–2023 Economic Mobility Leadership Network.
-Engagement Details: Ongoing access to resources and technical support; additional learning opportunities through special initiatives.
+Leadership Advisory Council membership is by NACo invitation and limited to alumni of the 2019–2023 Economic Mobility Leadership Network
-**Frequency:**
+**Frequency:** Ongoing access to resources and technical support; additional learning opportunities through special initiatives
 **Status:** Active and open to all member counties

 **Website:** [Visit Page](https://www.naco.org/program/counties-economic-mobility)